top of page

 The adjective 'discrete' has its origins in the Latin word 'discretus,' which is the past participle of 'discernere,' meaning 'to separate' or 'to distinguish.'
 In its etymology, 'discrete' conveys the idea of things that are separated or distinct from one another and can be individually distinguished.
 It emphasizes the quality of being separate entities, often with clear boundaries or distinctions between them.
 The term is used to describe elements or components that are discreet and not continuous, highlighting their separateness and distinctiveness.
 The etymology of 'discrete' underscores its historical connection to the act of discerning or distinguishing between different elements, reflecting the concept of separateness and individuality.

-Quiz: Find the meaning of the adjective discrete:
+Find the correct meaning of the adjective discrete:

 Try Again!